 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-7th Annual 5K & 1 Mile Fun Run to benefit St. Martin's Home and the Little Sisters of the Poor Baltimore will be held September 10, 2022 (in-person).
+Our 9th Annual 5K & 1 Mile Fun Run to benefit St. Martin's Home and the Little Sisters of the Poor Baltimore will be held September 10, 2022 (in-person).
 We are excited to return to an in person race format and we hope that you will join us.

 There are no refunds of entry given or transfers of entry permitted for this event.

-T-shirt with our new 2020 Nun Run logo guaranteed to all runners registered by August 1, 2020.
+Under Armour Performance shirt with our Nun Run logo (adult gender specific) guaranteed to all runners registered by July 25, 2022.
 (Unfortunately we cannot guarantee availability of t-shirts for those registering after deadline.)